Fun With Stress 1.5

 Labeling these thoughts as mental input indicates that they trigger our stress response.
 The results thereof we consciously feel in the form of palpitations, hyperventilation, physical tension, pains, aches or fatigue for instance.
 When fatigue becomes exhaustion and we start to isolate from family and friends, that’s a sign we’re leaking energy.
 When that persists and we stay on high alert mode for too long, our defence mechanisms might start to turn against us due to malfunctioning and not enough fuel to function properly.
 Metaphorically we expect a car to run the same amount of miles on an almost empty tank as it usually does on a full one.
 We can only keep that up for so long.

 Finally let’s return for a moment to Paul’s missing mom.
 As soon as he learns she is missing, that knowledge is placed firmly in the frontal lobe of his brain.
 Pretty much every moment he’s going back and forth between working and thinking mind which now focus solely on this situation: one moment he’s trying to figure out where to find her – working mind – and the next moment he feels guilty he didn’t visit her for over a month – thinking mind.
 Especially in the moments when he wishes to relax or sleep, he worries again over her whereabouts and probably blames himself, mom, personnel at the elderly home or his siblings for this undesired situation in an endless stream of incessant mental chatter.
 When he’s mentally alert, inevitably he’ll become physically alert as well, meaning that the continuous pushing of his buttons keeps him in a perpetual stress response.
 So as soon as he wants to ‘turn off’ to go to sleep, incessant mental chatter unforgiving turns him back ‘on.’
-And when he’s turned on, he’s aware and awake – and by contrast not recovering, as we shall see in part 2 of this study.
+And when he’s turned on, he’s aware and awake – and by contrast not recovering, as we shall see in part 2 of this series.

 For there we are going to dive into the happenings in our body after our buttons get pushed.
 We’re going to find out how our stress response is a highly skilled defence mechanism, and how that can turn against us when it becomes overworked.